ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-llm-annotation.md

     definition ([Jakobsen, et al., 2022](#jakobsen2022sensitivity)), but for the purposes of this blog post, we'll stick with the one above.

 ### Dependent: provide reason on a labeling decision

+This time, we increase our dependence on an LLM's output by asking it to explain why it labeled a particular text as such.
+[Wei, et al.  (2022)](#wei2022chain) proposes a prompting method called **chain-of-thought** to elicit complex reasoning from large language models.

+Chain-of-thought prompting is often applied to arithmetic, commonsense, and symbolic reasoning tasks.
+The trick is to decompose a problem into intermediate steps and solve each before giving the final answer.
+Researchers have found empirical gains when using chain-of-thought prompting, but it's still a hotly debated topic whether large language models can reason like humans do ([Bender et al., 2021](#bender2021parrot) and [Bender and Koller, 2020](#bender2020octopus)).

 ## Final thoughts